some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Messages of legacy busses like CAN and FlexRay may never be aligned.
+Messages of legacy busses like CAN and FlexRay are usually not aligned.
 Warnings can be turned off or be ignored in such cases.

 .. feat_req:: 🎯
     :id: feat_req_someip_575